 A few weeks ago a wife in the racing world tweeted about grid girls getting paid but the riders not.
 This brought thoughts to my mind.
 So read on and I will explain to you what those thoughts are.

-So, lets start of with what their role is for those of you that don’t know..
-Their role is, they stand on the grid before the race starts with an umbrella which shades the rider and bike.
+So, let's start off with what their role is for those of you that don't know...
+Their role is, they stand on the grid before the race starts with an umbrella that shades the rider and bike.
 But why do some girls get paid?
-It’s ridiculous!
+It's ridiculous!

 Now I've told you what the role of the grid girl is.
 I'm sure you should know what the rider does.
 Some of them DON'T get paid, but a girl with an umbrella does?